-Nectarines: This rule revises Tables 1 and 2 of paragraph (a)(5)(iv) of § 916.350.
-Such revisions require conforming modifications to the text of § 916.356, paragraphs (a)(4)(ii), (a)(6)(ii), (a)(8)(ii), and (a)(9)(ii) by increasing the maximum number of nectarines in a 16-pound sample for the sizes regulated in those paragraphs.
+Nectarines: This rule continues in effect the revision of Tables 1 and 2 of paragraph (a)(5)(iv) of § 916.350.
+Such revisions require continuation of the conforming modifications to the text of § 916.356, paragraphs (a)(4)(ii), (a)(6)(ii), (a)(8)(ii), and (a)(9)(ii) that increase the maximum number of nectarines in a 16pound sample for the sizes regulated in those paragraphs.

-Peaches: Similarly, this rule revises Tables 1 and 2 of paragraph (a)(5)(iv) of § 917.442 to reflect the staff's study findings.
-Additionally, two new weight-count standards for peaches are added to the tables.
+Peaches: Similarly, this rule continues in effect the revision of Tables 1 and 2 of paragraph (a)(5)(iv) of § 917.442 to reflect the staff's study findings.
+Additionally, two new weightcount standards for peaches continue to be added to the tables.
 These two new standards are for large sizes previously without weight-count assignments, and were determined from the data collected.

-Such revisions require conforming modifications to the text of § 917.459, paragraph (a)(5)(iii), increasing the maximum number of peaches in a 16-pound sample for the size regulated in that paragraph.
+Such revisions require continuation of the conforming modifications to the text of § 917.459, paragraph (a)(5)(iii) that increase the maximum number of peaches in a 16-pound sample for the size regulated in that paragraph.

 This rule reflects the committees' and USDA's appraisal of the need to revise the handling requirements for California nectarines and peaches, as specified.
-USDA believes that this rule will have a beneficial impact on producers, handlers, and consumers of fresh California nectarines and peaches.
+USDA believes that continuing this rule in effect will have a beneficial impact on producers, handlers, and consumers of fresh California nectarines and peaches.

-This rule establishes handling requirements for fresh California nectarines and peaches consistent with expected crop and market conditions, and will help ensure that all shipments of these fruits made each season will meet acceptable handling requirements established under each of these orders.
-The changes: (1) Revise varietal maturity, quality, and size requirements to better reflect current industry practices; (2) authorize continued shipments of "CA Utility" quality fruit during the 2005 season; and (3) adjust weight-count standards for fruit packed in volume-filled containers.
+This rule continues in effect the establishment of handling requirements for fresh California nectarines and peaches consistent with expected crop and market conditions, and will help ensure that all shipments of these fruits made each season will meet acceptable handling requirements established under each of these orders.
 This rule will also help the California nectarine and peach industries to provide fruit desired by consumers.
-This rule was unanimously recommended by the committees at their meetings on December 7, 2004, and is designed to establish and maintain orderly marketing conditions for these fruits in the interests of producers, handlers, and
+This rule continues in effect the establishment and maintenance of orderly marketing conditions for these fruits in the interests of producers, handlers, and consumers.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA), the Agricultural Marketing Service (AMS) has considered the economic impact of this action on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.